altocodenl/tagaway/readme.md

       - Refactor uploads in client:
          - Block too large files in client.
          - Use metadata events (start, cancel, end).
+      - Refactor docs & code with unified terminology for pic/vid: mfile?

    - [check bug fixed] When uploading, current upload is not duplicated also in recent uploads.
    - [check bug fixed] When uploading a new batch while one is going on, it doesn't show up in ongoing uploads!